statedecoded/documentation/templates.md

 {:toc}

 # Master template file
-Duplicate `includes/templates/default.inc.php` (to, say, `/includes/templates/kansas.inc.php`), then edit `TEMPLATE` in `includes/config.inc.php` to read `kansas` instead of `default`. `kansas.inc.php` is now your site's page template.
+Duplicate `htdocs/themes/StateDecoded2013/` (to, say, `htdocs/themes/Kansas/`), then edit `THEME_NAME` in `includes/config.inc.php` to read `Kansas` instead of `StateDecoded2013`.
+The contents of the new `Kansas` directory are now your site template.

 # Images
 There is a [State Decoded Assets repository](https://github.com/statedecoded/statedecoded-assets/) that contains PSD files of page mockups and a favicon.
 These may be modified to customize the site's images as you see fit.

 # CSS
-You will be happiest if you do not CSS files directly.
-Instead, create a new CSS file (e.g., `/static/css/kansas.css`) and start it with the following line:
+If you choose to duplicate the default “State Decoded 2013“ theme, then you will be happiest if you do not edit the existing CSS files directly.
+Instead, create a new CSS file (e.g., `htdocs/themes/Kansas/static/css/kansas.css`) and start it with the following line:

 ~~~
 @import url("application.css");
 ~~~

 Then add your CSS declarations on top of that.
-This way, as subsequent releases of The State Decoded add modify the bundled CSS to add new functionality, you will gain that functionality in your own design.
-Then, in your template (e.g., `includes/templates/kansas.inc.php`), have it load `/static/css/kansas.css` instead of `/static/css.application.css`.
+This way, as subsequent releases of The State Decoded add modify the bundled CSS to add new functionality, you will gain that functionality in your own design by simply copying over the new `application.css`.
+Then, in your template (e.g., `htdocs/themes/Kansas/default.inc.php`), have it load `kansas.css` instead of `application.css`.

-Better still, if you're comfortable with SCSS, do the same, but by creating a new SCSS file (e.g., `/static/scss/kansas.scss`) that leads off by importing `application.scss`, and then use that to generate `/static/css/application.css`.
+Better still, if you're comfortable with SCSS, do the same, but by creating a new SCSS file (e.g., `htdocs/themes/Kansas/static/scss/kansas.scss`) that leads off by importing `application.scss`, and then use that to generate `htdocs/themes/Kansas/static/css/application.css`.

 # Caching
 If you're running Varnish or mod_pagespeed on your server, you'll need to clear out your cache after making design changes.
 That's important for Varnish, which caches whole pages. mod_pagespeed should automatically expire its cached assets (Javascript, CSS, and images) when you change them, but if it doesn't, you'll need [flush its cache manually](https://developers.google.com/speed/pagespeed/module/system#flush_cache).

 # Home Page Layout
+The home page is found at `home.php`, not `index.php`. (`index.php` is the file through which all page requests on the site are piped.)

 If you have an introductory video that you want to display on the home page, uncomment the `<div class="nest video">[…]</div>` stanza from `htdocs/home.php` and modify appropriately to link to your video.